Milo Yiannopoulos' 'Free Speech Week' at UC Berkeley canceled

-The University of California, Berkeley, announced Saturday that a conservative student group has canceled its so-called "Free Speech Week" it had organized with right-wing provocateur Milo Yiannopoulos.
+The University of California, Berkeley, announced Saturday that a conservative student group has canceled the so-called "Free Speech Week" it was organizing with right-wing provocateur Milo Yiannopoulos.

-The Berkeley Patriot's four-day event was set to begin Sunday and go through the week, and said it would be "open to all political ideologies, with speakers representing conservatives, libertarians, and even liberals."
+The Berkeley Patriot's four-day event was set to begin Sunday and would have been "open to all political ideologies, with speakers representing conservatives, libertarians, and even liberals," the group said.
 Each day had a theme: feminism, Silicon Valley, Islam or higher education.

 "It is extremely unfortunate that this announcement was made at the last minute, even as the University was in the process of spending significant sums of money and preparing for substantial disruption of campus life in order to provide the needed security for these events," Assistant Vice Chancellor Dan Mogulof said in a statement.